The safety of residents, colleagues and visitors continues to be our priority

 The home leadership team will advise you should this occur.

-We are also delighted to be able to reintroduce in-person show rounds for anyone considering a move to one of our homes in most cases.
+We are also delighted to have reintroduced in-person show rounds for anyone considering a move to one of our homes.

 We also strongly recommend that all residents and their visitors are fully vaccinated, including future boosters, unless medically exempt.

-We look forward to being able to welcome more of you to our homes and we thank you for your patience, understanding and support over the past two years.
+We look forward to being able to welcome you to our homes and we thank you for your patience, understanding and support over the past two years.